 The beach is usually busy with various activities.
-From the main road to the beachfront, the path is lined up with several kiosk and vendors selling various kinds of wares ranging from second hand clothes, swimwear and beach paraphernalia, artifacts, decorations and other interesting bric-a-brac.
-Prices here is quite affordable and you can still bargain for better price.
+From the main road to the beachfront, the path is lined up with several kiosks and vendors selling various kinds of wares ranging from second-hand clothes, swimwear and beach paraphernalia, artifact decorations and other interesting bric-a-brac.
+Prices here are quite affordable and you can still bargain for a better price.

-Other vendors act as custodians of your personal belongs when you want to take a swim in the ocean.
-Since there are many stalls offering the same service, you will need to note well which one you leave your items with.
+Other vendors act as custodians of your personal belongings when you want to take a swim in the ocean.
+Since many stalls are offering the same service, you will need to note well which one you leave your items with.

 They also have changing booths where you can change into your swimming costume.
 There are no public showers to wash-off sea sand after swimming but you can clean the sand off in the private changing booths.

-You can’t go hungry here, numerous eateries line the beach with plenty of Swahili foods such as fried cassava, sea foods as well as coconut juice and plenty of other local foods.
+You can’t go hungry here, numerous eateries line the beach with plenty of Swahili foods such as fried cassava, seafood as well as coconut juice and plenty of other local foods.
 Foods and drinks prices here are quite affordable.
 If you need to sit down, there are plenty of chairs but they are not for free.
-You’ll have to buy either a drink or a snack to be allowed use them, if not you pay a small fee.
+You'll have to buy either a drink or a snack to be allowed to use them, if not you pay a small fee

 However, don’t be in a hurry to settle on their first offer, take your time to know what other dealers are offering for the same.

 Pirates Beach is a beach that never goes to sleep.
 It’s a 24/7 active beach.
 There are night clubs and vendors who stay operational till morning.
 You can come to relax or party by the beach until very late at night or early morning.